Text Link

 What is thin privilege?

-Many of us are bombarded daily with messages and images glorifying specific bodies, usually thin and/or muscular ones, and explicitly or implicitly shaming others.
-In addition to saturating the media landscape, body size or shape ideals go beyond aesthetics as having a socially desirable and celebrated body type can result in certain unearned advantages.
-The benefits and freedom from discrimination associated with having a smaller body in an anti-fat biased society is referred to as thin privilege.
+Many of us are bombarded daily with messages and images glorifying specific bodies, usually a thin and/or muscular body shape, and explicitly or implicitly shaming others.
+In addition to saturating the media landscape, body size or shape ideals go beyond aesthetics, as having a socially desirable and celebrated body type can result in certain unearned advantages.
+The benefits and freedom from discrimination associated with having a smaller body in an anti-fat-biased society is referred to as thin privilege.

 Last updated on